onjara/optic/README.md

 # Monitors

-Monitors allow you to spy on log records that flow through your logger and take action, collect stats or anything else you might want to do.
+Monitors allow you to spy on log records that flow through your logger.
 Monitors are run first, before any filtering, obfuscation or stream handling.

+Some use cases for monitors include:
+* Collect stats of your log records
+* Send alert if too many error records detected
+* Debugging aid - output certain records to the console (if not using the Console stream)

 ## Constructing a monitor